sospartan/docs/configuration/data-model/relationships.md

 that dynamically lists all items connected via a [junction collection](/getting-started/glossary/#junction-collections).
 For example, a _recipe_ can have many _ingredients_, and _ingredients_ can be in many _recipes_.

-Below is an example of a M2M relationship:
+Below is an example of an M2M relationship:

 ```
 recipes (Collection)